GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

 GSAOI images are highly distorted and that this distortion must be corrected before stacking.
 At this moment, the standard tool for distortion correction and image stacking is called `disco-stu`.
-This package can be found in the link bellow (only available within Gemini Internal Network for now):
+This package can be found in the link bellow (only available within Gemini Internal Network for now and requires login):

 *  `disco-stu v1.3.4 <https://gitlab.gemini.edu/DRSoftware/disco_stu/repository/v1.3.4/archive.tar.gz>`_